Rjj18/chess_assist/README.md

 ### 2. King Escape Mode
 A puzzle mode where the board is set up with a white king on e1 and a few black pieces.
 The goal is to move the king to any square on the 8th rank without being captured.

+### 3. Pawn Race Mode (Under Development)
+A game mode where you race your pawns to the other side of the board.
+The first player to get a pawn to the opposite end wins.

 ## Quick Start

 ### Option 1: Play Online (Recommended)